 Why So Fun?

 I honestly could not figure out what made my folks so happily entertained by the masks.
 The clown mask was kind of frightening and I almost didn't bring it.
 But many begged to try it on.
 I realized I should have brought a mirror, but they didn't even seem to care.
 They loved watching the others react.
 A few times I snapped an image on my phone, so they could see themselves.

 My morning group wanted to pose for pictures, in every mask.
-I always bring them copies and I will have tons to distribute next month!
+I always bring them copies and I will have tons to distribute at our next gathering!
 My afternoon group just seemed so tickled to surprise each other.
 The full face masks were the most fun.
 There were no hints of facial expressions, but the body language and the muffled giggles, gave much away!